 Before a taste of KLM business class with full flat seats, huge windows, huge screens and plenty of motivation to write, practice Urdu and watch a sappy movie 😉

-And hopeful that unlike most airlines, KLM is talking about their carbon emissions upfront
+And hopeful that unlike most airlines, KLM is talking about the need to fly responsibly and their carbon emissions upfront

 Urging the industry to invest in sustainability.
 No planet = no profits.